-The State continues to focus HOME Program resources on three principal areas: 1) homeownership through direct loans and leverage loans; 2) Community Housing Development Organizations (CHDOs); and 3) HOMErent with loans to promote the improvement and creation of rental housing opportunities for low-and very low-income families.
+The State continues to focus HOME Program resources on three principal areas: 1) homeownership through direct loans and leverage loans; 2) Community Housing Development Organizations (CHDOs); and 3) HOMErent with loans to promote the improvement and creation of rental housing opportunities for lowand very low-income families.

-The lack of economic development continues to exacerbate the shortage of decent single family housing and rental housing opportunities for low-income families in the rural areas of West Virginia.
-The construction of new single family housing and rental housing, as well as the rehabilitation of existing rental housing, that meets the State building code increases the housing opportunities and choices for low-income families.
+Limited economic development and unemployment continues to emphasize the need for decent single family housing and rental housing opportunities for low-income families in the rural areas of West Virginia.
+The construction of new single family housing and rental housing, as well as the rehabilitation of existing rental housing, that meets the State building code increases the housing opportunities and choices for low-income families in rural areas.